 ✘ Isn’t rated in the J.D.
 Power Home Insurance survey

 ✘ Doesn’t offer 24/7 customer support, while some providers do

 Security First offers flood coverage through the NFIP, identity theft protection, equipment breakdown protection, dog liability coverage, water backup and sump overflow, enhanced replacement cost, scheduled personal property protection, golf cart physical damage and liability coverage, and screened enclosure and carport coverage.

 Security First offers these discounts to Florida homeowners:

 - Age of construction

 - Central burglar alarm/central fire alarm

 What Is the Average Cost of Home Insurance in Florida?

-The average cost of home insurance in Florida is $1,960 per year, according to 2018 data from the Insurance Information Institute (III).
+The average cost of homeowners insurance coverage in Florida is $1,960 per year, according to 2018 data from the Insurance Information Institute (III).

-The III states the national average cost of homeowners insurance is $1,249 per year, which is a good deal lower than the cost of coverage in Florida.
-In fact, Florida’s home insurance rates are the second highest in the nation, on average, coming in behind Louisiana.
+The III states the national average cost of home insurance is $1,249 per year, which is a good deal lower than the cost of coverage in Florida.
+In fact, Florida’s homeowners insurance rates are the second highest in the nation, on average, coming in behind Louisiana.